caprenter/bingley-music-town/docs/_organisations/rumble_events_bingley.md

-  help shift gear and set up the stage, sound and lights, or learn to sound engineer, or run the door and merch stalls, or simply welcome people to the events, then this is a safe place for to have a go. \n\nThis used to be Rumble Up The Ryshworth, but has changed it's name since moving to a new venue. "
+  help shift gear and set up the stage, sound and lights, or learn to sound engineer, or run the door and merch stalls, or simply welcome people to the events, then this is a safe place for to have a go. \n\nThis used to be Rumble Up The Ryshworth, but has changed it's name since moving to a new venue. \n"
 permalink: "/organisations/rumble_events_bingley.html"
 layout: org_page
 ---